-I’ve been hearing a lot of leftists conversations about masculinity recently as well as the supposed negative effects that it has on society.
+I’ve been hearing a lot of leftists conversations about masculinity as well as the supposed negative effects that it has on society.
 Apparently, when men subscribe to a traditional code of conduct—being a protector, provider, and leader for their families—we’re no longer revered for demonstrating manhood but demonized for being archaic and “toxic.”
 Which I found to be hilarious because the imbalance here in the West, particularly in my community regarding men and women, is proof that traditional is needed.
-So I wanted to spotlight an organization that is unapologetic about manhood and family training for black boys.
+So I wanted to spotlight an organization that is unapologetic about manhood and family training for Black boys.

 BPM: Building Powerful Minds

-I’ve stated before (and I’ll continue to state) that black youth are our Rolodex.
+I’ve stated before (and I’ll continue to state) that Black youth are our Rolodex.
 Teaching them their history, their value, and their role in our communities is essential to our progression as a group.
 For more information about this organization and on how you can support, check out their official website.
 You can also stay connected through Facebook and Instagram.

 The future looks bright for these young soldiers.

 Until Next Time…